lothrond/arch-mk/README.md

 	make archlinux-dev
 	make archlinux-system
 	make archlinux-desktop
+	make archlinux-nologin

 Gaming and SteamOS build options:

 	make archlinux-steam
 	make archlinux-steamos

-Start The build by running:

-	make base

-Once complete, you will be inside the chroot build environment.

 ## Building Arch Linux

 ### Base system

+Make base system packages by running:

+	make archlinux-base

+Once complete, you will be inside the chroot build environment.

-First, configure base system with:
+Make the base system configuration with:

 	make archlinux-system

 Once complete, you will be prompted for a root password.

-Additional developer tools can be installed with:
+Additional developer tools can be made with:

 	make archlinux-dev

-It is then recommended at this point, to reboot into the base system for all other build options.
-(after removing the archiso installation medium).

-You can use `make done` To poweroff the system.

 ### Desktop

-Once inside the base system environment run:
+To make the desktop environment, run:

 	archlinux-desktop

-To build the desktop environment.
+#### Automatic login

+After making the desktop environment, for automatic login support, run:

+	make archlinux-nologin

+This will also allow the user to still have a lock screen for the desktop environment, without requiring a password to unlock the desktop session.

-### Gaming (steam)
+### Gaming (Steam)

-To install steam client packages, and system WINE packages:
+To make steam client and WINE packages, with additional system configuration, run:

 	make archlinux-steam

-Additionally, to configure a SteamOS environment:
+Additionally, to make a SteamOS desktop session, run:

 	make archlinux-steamos